Dieg0MV/Dieg0MV/README.md

 # console.log(" Hello World !! 👋")
-I am a developer specialized in python I am dedicated to automate processes, create desktop programs and work in my app called Fastlav, But I also do web development with HTML CSS, and JS I can do bakc end with Python and Django or with NodeJS depending on what is needed
+I am a developer specialized in python I am dedicated to automate processes, create desktop programs and work in my app called Fastlav, But I also do web development with HTML CSS, and JS I can do back end with Python and Django or with NodeJS depending on what is needed

 - 📫 How to reach me in gmail like [diegoma.v2004@gmail.com](https://mail.google.com/mail/u/0/?hl=es-419#inbox)